liferay/liferay-frontend-projects/css/how_to_name_the_files.md

         -   card
             -   \_button.scss

-In the case we don't have access to them, the right name is:
+In the case we don't have access to them and since we are working in `Portal`, the right name is:

--   \_fjord-sidebar-card-button.scss
+-   \_fjord_sidebar_card_button.scss